In Stock and Custom Order Handpans for sale

 Veritas Handpan (North Carolina)

 Built and tuned by Josh Rivera, founder of Pure Sound Pan Wax and Rivera Steel Tuning.
 Josh is a highly skilled tuner and builder after working at Saraz for 4 years and retuning many instruments from other builders.
 He has since developed his own sound and beautiful instruments.

 The Best International Hand Pan Makers

 Since handpans have emerged as a music and art form, tuners, crafters, and makers have emerged across the globe.
 In fact, the emergence of handpan music across different cultures and countries worldwide is part of what makes handpan music so compelling — there is a global resonance!

-The following is our list of the top international handpan makers and manufacturers.
+The following is our list of the top handpan makers and manufacturers outside of the USA.

 - AYASA Handpan (Netherlands – NL)